 September 6, 2016

 Januar 17, 2017

 Materials for the Senate meeting should be submitted at least 15 days before the meeting before 12 p.m. (midday).

-The next diploma conferment ceremony is scheduled for 20 June 2016.
+The next diploma conferment ceremonies are scheduled for 22 December 2016 and 20 June 2017.

 IPS obtained Erasmus Charter for Higher Education 2014-2020 and is participating in the ERASMUS program, which allows for exchanges of students and professors.